 Everyone always asks, who is your favorite? and then they catch themselves, laughing, oh, of course Graham is your favorite.
 That's probably true, he was my first, the relationship that I have with him is like nothing I've ever experienced, he will never leave my side.

 But I loved her the most.

 Tuesday.
 She hadn't eaten in nearly a week.
 The night before, friends brought over girl scout cookies, and she sniffed at a tagalong, so I gave it to her.
 Someone started googling, how much chocolate is poisonous to dogs, and I'm sure I was rude when I said, I don't care she can have whatever the fuck she wants.
-She ate a few cookies, it was the first time she had chewed and swallowed any food, and the hope it gave me felt like poison in my chest.
+She ate a few cookies, it was the first time she had chewed and swallowed any food.
+Hope, bitter, in my chest.

 When we got home from the dog park, my husband had made me breakfast.
 I ate it, leaving the bacon for last, and I offered her some, which, amazingly, she took.
 After she had eaten two pieces, we excitedly called the vet, maybe she's getting better, but the doctor patiently reminded us of the realities of her physical body.
 When we got off the phone, I offered her a bowl of her soft food, and she cowered her head and ran behind the kitchen table to hide, and that tore me apart.

 I googled, how long can dogs live on bacon only that morning, on my phone.
 It's still there.

 It was simple, and too fast, when it came.
 6 days.
 That's how long it had been since she got sick.
 She jumped up on the couch and laid her head on my leg with a sigh, a tennis ball still in her mouth.
 I stroked her head, I told her that we were so lucky, that she was such a good girl, we told her that we loved her, over and over and over, until she was gone.